25th Infantry Division "Bologna": First Battle of El Alamein

 During the first half of 1942 the Bologna was deployed at Ajdabiya and around Qārat al Ghazālah.
-During the First Battle of El Alamein the Bologan was summoned to the El Alamein front on 15 July 1942.
+During the First Battle of El Alamein the Bologna was summoned to the El Alamein front on 15 July 1942.
 Lacking vehicles, the division was forced to march some 400 miles, being reviewed by Mussolini on the way.
 On 18 July the division entered Egypt.
 During the night of 25–26 August, the Bologna came under heavy artillery attack, and the New Zealand Māori Battalion, under the cover of darkness, breached part of the Bologna's perimeter.
 The Māori later reported that there were 100 Italian, dead, wounded or captured during the attack, for 25 killed, wounded and missing New Zealand troops.
 On 30 August 1942 the Bologna participated in the Battle of Alam el Halfa, during which the division and the German 433rd Infantry Regiment attacked several Indian, South African and New Zealand units on Ruweisat Ridge, and managed to capture Point 211 with the Italians reporting 70 British POWs. but the attackers were later driven back by a counterattack.
 The division then was stopped by British counter attacks, which continued until 7 September.

 Second Battle of El Alamein

-During the initial phase of the Second Battle of El Alamein allied forces subjected the Bologna between 23 and 31 October 1942 o repeated air and ground attacks.
+During the initial phase of the Second Battle of El Alamein allied forces subjected the Bologna between 23 and 31 October 1942 on repeated air and ground attacks.
 On 2 November the Bologna retreated to the western edge of Deir el Beida and after a further resistance on 4 November the division tried to escape the allied forces, which were about to encircle it.
 The retreat failed and the division's units were overtaken, surrounded by motorized British units and then annihilated one-by-one.
 Remnants of division fought on 5 November 1942, in Ra’s al Ḩikmah, and on 6 November in Fukah and then in Mersa Matruh, where they were all defeated by 21 November 1942.
 The Bologna was officially dissolved on 25 November 1942.
 Some of the Bologna's remaining units were attached to other divisions, which were retreating towards Tunisia, but by February 1943 all of the Bologna's remaining units had been disbanded.